Juan-Jones/earnonlinemoney/content/blog/ways-to-get-paid-in-one-hour.md

 * Create a profile highlighting your writing skills and experience.
 * Offer competitive rates to attract clients.
 * Ask for reviews from satisfied clients.

-### 38. Cashback and Rewards Apps

-Cashback and rewards apps can help you earn money by shopping online or completing simple tasks.
-These apps offer a percentage of your purchase back in cash or points.

-Popular Cashback Apps

-* Rakuten: Offers cashback on purchases from a wide range of retailers.
-* Ibotta: Earns cashback on groceries and everyday items.
-* Dosh: Automatically gives cashback when you shop with linked cards.

-### 39. Test Websites and Apps

-Website and app testing is another quick way to earn money online.
-Companies like UserTesting and TryMyUI pay users to test websites and apps and provide feedback.
-Payments range from $10 to $60 per test, which usually takes around 20 minutes to complete.

 #### Summary